partio-scout/pof-frontend-v2/README.md

 ### 4.2.
 Deployment

-Merge a branch to staging, Gatsby cloud automatically deploys changes to staging.
+Merge a branch to staging, Gatsby cloud automatically deploys new changes to staging.

 ### 4.3.
 Verifying that a deployment was successful

 Check the build logs in Github actions and go to staging site, test if everything is workjing okay.

-### 4.5.
+### 4.4.
 Logs

 Deployment logs can be founf from Gatsby cloud and Github,